Swallow-wort Biocontrols Pass Test

 Swallow-wort is ornery enough to land two botanical monikers.
 Vincetoxicum spells it out: this plant is poisonous.
 And Cynanchum means “dog strangler” or “to choke a dog”: take your pick.
 But swallow-wort has acquired new meaning in the Northeast.
 This rampant invasive smothers small trees and native toughies like goldenrod, practically swallowing them whole.

 Because swallow-wort is related to native milkweeds, Casagrande’s grad student Jennifer Dacey wanted to see how well swallow-wort could provide for monarch butterflies.
-Results: 100 percent of monarch larva died when hatching on black swallow-wort.
+Results: 100 percent of monarch larvae died when hatching on black swallow-wort.
 “They stopped eating after a single bite,” says Casagrande.

 Disinvite dominating dinner guests

 As with spurge, the best long-range solution is to put nature to work—in this case, to find something that eats swallow-wort for dinner, toxins and all.
-Grad student Aaron Weed worked with Swiss scientists to identify a handful of specialist plant herbivores, mainly beetles and moths so tuned-in to swallow-wort, they’re unlikely to touch other plants.
+Grad student Aaron Weed worked with Swiss scientists to identify a handful of specialist plant herbivores, mainly beetles and moths, so tuned-in to swallow-wort they’re unlikely to touch other plants.

 Working off a TAG (technical advisory group) test-plant list approved by the USDA’s Animal and Plant Health Inspection Service, Casagrande’s team examined five possible biocontrol specialists in their quarantine lab, including two moths that evolved to feed on swallow-wort leaves.
 The researchers wanted to be sure these biocontrol insects wouldn’t jump to plants on the TAG list, since the last thing anyone wants is a new pest dominating the landscape.